Sibcoin-developers/electrum-sibcoin-client/README-Linux_86_64.md

-### Electrum-SIB - lightweight multi-coin client
+### Electrum-Sibcoin - lightweight multi-coin client
-Electrum-SIB provides a basic SPV wallet for Sibcoinpay.
+Electrum-Sibcoin provides a basic SPV wallet for Sibcoinpay.
 It is a BIP-0044-compliant wallet based on the original Electrum for Bitcoin.
-This Electrum-SIB client uses Electrum servers to retrieve necessary blockchain headaer & transaction data, so no "Electrum-SIB server" is necessary.
+This Electrum-Sibcoin client uses Electrum servers to retrieve necessary blockchain headaer & transaction data, so no "Electrum-Sibcoin server" is necessary.

 Because of the Simplified Payment Verification nature of the wallet, services requiring Masternode communications, such as DarkSend and InstantX are not available.